LearnWeb3DAO/hardhat-verification/README.md

 ## Why hardhat etherscan verification?

 - Verifying the code manually on etherscan is very hard because you need to make sure that you not only verify your main contract but also the contracts that you are inheriting or using along with your main contract.
-- If you deployed your contract for testing and verified it already with the slightest of changes to your contract you would have to again go through the manual process which gets tedious over time.
+- If you deployed your contract for testing and verified it already with the slightest of changes to your contract you will have to again go through the manual process which gets tedious over time.

 ## Build